Hưng Yên province: Climate

-It is similar with other provinces in the Red River Delta, Hưng Yên is affected by the hot and damp tropical monsoon climate.
+Similar to other provinces in the Red River Delta, Hưng Yên is affected by the hot and damp tropical monsoon climate.
 Every year, there are two separate hot and cold seasons in the province.
 The sun shines on average 1,519 hours per year and the average number of sunny days per month is 24.
 The average temperature is 23.2 °C in the summer and 16 °C in the winter.

 The average rainfall is between 1450 mm and 1650 mm and the rainfall from May to October accounts for up to 70% of the year's total.
 The average humidity in the air is 86%; the highest level of humidity is 92% while the lowest level is 79%.